Richard Brinsley Peake: Writing career

 For the next forty years Peake wrote burlesques, farces, comedies, melodramatic and musical romances, and an "operatic romance".
 His play The Meltonians was described as "a perfectly illegitimate drama and extravaganza."
-His 1823 play Presumption; or, the Fate of Frankenstein, was seen by Mary Shelley and her father William Godwin on 29 August 1823 at the English Opera House, shortly after her return to England.
-Shelley approved of the way the Creature, played by T.P.
+His 1823 play Presumption; or, the Fate of Frankenstein, was seen by Mary Shelley and her father William Godwin on 29 August 1823 at the English Opera House in the West End, shortly after her return to England.
+Shelley approved of the way the Creature, played by T .P.
 Cooke, was represented by a series of dashes in the advertising.
 To capitalise on the success of the play, Godwin arranged for his daughter's novel Frankenstein to be reprinted in two volumes with emendations by himself.
 In the play the character 'Fritz' was originated by Robert Keeley.

 In about 1825 Peake married Susannah Snell, and they had at least six children together.